MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxserver-registerdeviceprovider.md

 ### -param TspName

-TBD
+Type: <b>BSTR</b>

+Null-terminated string that contains the name of the telephony service provider associated with the devices for the FSP.

 ### -param lFSPIVersion

 Type: <b>long</b>

 A <b>long</b> value that indicates the version of the FSP.
 Should be equal to 0x00010000.

-#### - bstrTempName

-Type: <b>BSTR</b>

-Null-terminated string that contains the name of the telephony service provider associated with the devices for the FSP.

 ## -returns